audiofetch/audiofetch-android-sdk-public-library/README.md

 }
 ```

-See documentation and reference architecture app for more implementation details.
+See [documentation](https://github.com/audiofetch/audiofetch-android-sdk-public-library/tree/master/docs) and the [reference architecture app](https://github.com/audiofetch/audiofetch-android-sdk-sample) for more implementation details.